Ready to talk about the perks of owning houseplants? We hope this article makes you feel pumped about your next trip to the garden centre.

 Then a thought comes into your head, “Jam!” you cry!
 “Yes, I will buy them all a pot of jam.”

 No, that’s no good.
 Make it!
 Twice as fun and twice as thoughtful, AND cheaper.
 Better still you can finally use all those old jars.
-Maybe we are just hoarders of old jars, but we have loads, so were very glad to put them all to good use.
+Maybe we are just hoarders of old jars, but we have loads, so we’re very glad to put them all to good use.

-The saying goes that when you start to care about something, say, an environmental issue, such as global warming, you become more aware about other issues that you previously had not considered.
+The saying goes that when you start to care about something, say, an environmental issue, such as global warming, you become more aware of other issues that you previously had not considered.
 I think it is hard not to, because deciding to care about a cause requires us to learn new things with an open mind.

 We believe that when we all open our minds up to new ideas amazing things can happen!
-Usually the best thing to happen is we learn much more than we first set out to, and once we care about something bigger than ourselves there is often no going back.
+Usually, the best thing to happen is we learn much more than we first set out to, and once we care about something bigger than ourselves there is often no going back.

 This is very true for me.
 My passion for starting Into The Eco began with taking an interest in slow fashion, human rights within the garment sector and talking openly about what I thought was wrong with the fashion industry.
 Over the years my passion moved away from ranting to my family and friends, and frankly wearing myself out, to wanting to take action.
 These actions have manifested so far in the small ways I have felt possible.

-Through this interest in fashion I have found it almost impossible to stop this passion spilling over into other areas of modern day life.
+Through this interest in fashion, I have found it almost impossible to stop this passion spilling over into other areas of modern day life.
 Leading me to think about how I can have a positive impact through my wardrobe choices, but also how we can have a more positive impact through our home lives too.
 There are so many layers to the sustainable revolution.
-This has lead us to cutting meat out of our diets as much as possible, recycling religiously, cycling to work when the weather allows, wearing our clothes for longer, and moving away from single use plastics when given a choice.
+This has lead us to cutting meat out of our diets as much as possible, recycling religiously, cycling to work when the weather allows, wearing our clothes for longer, and moving away from single-use plastics when given a choice.
 All good places to start I am sure you will agree.